|(a) A licensee must provide marriage and family therapy

 the licensee's status as an LMFT or LMFT Associate, any probationary

-status or other restrictions placed on the licensee by the board,
+status or other restrictions placed on the licensee by the council,

 office procedures, after-hours coverage, fees, and arrangements for